Renée Zellweger in Judy

 The Cast of Knives Out

 Rian Johnson on the actors: “Getting the caliber of actors we were able to get, you know, I think they were able to take the characters much bigger than they maybe even read on the page.
 And because it takes a really good actor to give, like, a huge performance like that and still have it not tip over into it feeling just like a joke, to have it still feel like it has its feet on the ground, or at least one foot on the ground at all times.
 And so, I think the cast that we got allowed us to play it a little broader than it maybe even read on the page and still have the movie tick.”
-(3rd & Fairfax podcast episode 179, starting at the 34:44 mark.
+(From the 3rd & Fairfax podcast episode 179, starting at the 34:44 mark.
 Emphasis mine.)

 In other words, to be big and good requires being a better actor than to be medium and good.